kuzzleio/sdk-csharp/doc/1/exceptions/internal-exception/index.md

 Inherits from the [KuzzleException](/sdk/csharp/1/exceptions/kuzzle-exception) class.

-The `InternalException` class is thrown when submitting a malformated query to the [Kuzzle.QueryAsync](/sdk/csharp/1/core-classes/kuzzle/query-async) method.
+The `InternalException` class is thrown on an unexpected SDK behavior.